tmurakami/dexopener/README.md

 mock are only those under the package of your app's BuildConfig.
 For example, if the FQCN of your BuildConfig is `foo.bar.BuildConfig`, you can mock only the final classes belonging to `foo.bar.**`.
-Therefore, you cannot mock final classes/methods of both Android system classes and third-party libraries.
+Therefore, you cannot mock final classes of both Android system classes and third-party libraries.

 ## Installation